dji-sdk/Onboard-SDK-Doc/source/cn/quick-start/quick-start.md

 For this tutorial, you will need :

 1. A [compatible](../appendix/versioning.html) DJI vehicle/flight controller
-2. An Ubuntu 16.04 PC (virtual machine works as well) to act as your Onboard Embedded System (OES)
+2. An Ubuntu 16.04 PC (virtual machine works as well) to act as your onboard computer
 3. A Windows/Mac machine to run DJI Assistant 2, required for simulation.

 #### 1. Hardware Setup